mfelleisen/Tsuro/Material/rules.md

 tile and, perhaps transitively, to already placed tiles that border the new tile.
 The avatar is moved as far as possible until

- - it gets to a port on a tile that is on a border to an empty square
+ - it gets to a port on a tile that is on a border to an empty board square
  - it reaches the periphery of the game board, in which case it is eliminated.

 ### Scoring a Game